Ruby Winters: I Will and subsequent career

-Winters had her first single release in almost three years in October 1973 when Polydor Records issued Winters' version of "I Will" a Dick Glasser composition which had charted in the 1960s for both Vic Dana and Dean Martin: while proving to be Winters' most significant recording, her version of "I Will" in original release only just reached the R&B Top 40.
-Winters had one further single release on Polydor: "Love Me Now" (written by Paul Kelly), which reached #1 on the hit parade for WAKY 790-Louisville whose tally for the year 1974 ranked "Love Me Now" at #7: while not registering on the Billboard Hot 100 "Love Me Now" was ranked on the singles charts of both Cash Box and Record World with respective peak positions of #95 and #91.
-Winters' two Polydor single releases were both recorded in Nashville with Stan Shulman and Dean Mathis producing, as was Winters' one-off Playboy Records single release: a version of the #1 1972 Nilsson hit "Without You" which reached #95 R&B in December 1975.
+Winters had her first single release in almost three years in October 1973 when Polydor Records issued Winters' version of "I Will" a Dick Glasser composition which had charted in the 1960s for both Vic Dana and Dean Martin: while proving to be Winters' most significant recording, her version of "I Will" in original release only just reached the R&B top 40.
+Winters had one further single release on Polydor: "Love Me Now" (written by Paul Kelly), which reached number 1 on the hit parade for WAKY 790-Louisville whose tally for the year 1974 ranked "Love Me Now" at number 7: while not registering on the Billboard Hot 100 "Love Me Now" was ranked on the singles charts of both Cash Box and Record World with respective peak positions of number 95 and 91.
+Winters' two Polydor single releases were both recorded in Nashville with Stan Shulman and Dean Mathis producing, as was Winters' one-off Playboy Records single release: a version of the number 1 1972 Nilsson hit "Without You" which reached number 95 on the R&B charts in December 1975.

 In the mid-1970s Winters in effect withdrew from recording, relocating in 1973 from Tennessee to Brevard County (Florida) and establishing herself as a top-rated Space Coast nightclub performer.
-However in 1977 the London-based independent label Creole Records released Winters' recording of "I Will" which reached #4 on the UK Singles Chart in December 1977.
-Reuniting with producer Stan Shulman, Winters recorded tracks - at Audio Media in Nashville and also Muscle Shoals - to complete an I Will album from which a follow-up single: "Come to Me", was released to reach #11 UK: Millennium Records picked up the I Will album for U.S. release with the title cut returning Winters for a final time to the Billboard R&B chart (#97) (a follow-up U.S. single: "Treat Me Right", would not chart).
-In the UK two further singles were issued from "I Will" the first of which: "I Won't Mention It Again", reached #45 UK.
-Winters would reach the UK chart for a fourth and final time with "Baby Lay Down" (#43 UK) from the 1979 album Songbird (#NE 1045), the latter being an expansion of the I Will album with new tracks - including "Baby Lay Down" - recorded in Nashville released on Stan Shulman's K-tel Records: another of the new Songbird tracks: "Back to Love", would in August 1979 become the final release of Winters' recording career.
+However, in 1977 the London-based independent label Creole Records released Winters' recording of "I Will" which reached number 4 on the UK Singles Chart in December 1977.
+Reuniting with producer Stan Shulman, Winters recorded tracks - at Audio Media in Nashville and also Muscle Shoals - to complete an I Will album from which a follow-up single: "Come to Me", was released and reached number 11 in the UK.

+In 1978, Millennium Records picked up the I Will album for U.S. release with the title cut returning Winters for a final time to the Billboard R&B chart, peaking at number 97.
+A follow-up U.S. single: "Treat Me Right", would not chart.
+In the UK two further singles were issued from "I Will" the first of which: "I Won't Mention It Again", reached number 45 UK.
+Winters would reach the UK chart for a fourth and final time with "Baby Lay Down" (number 43 UK) from the 1979 album Songbird (#NE 1045), the latter being an expansion of the I Will album with new tracks - including "Baby Lay Down" - recorded in Nashville released on Stan Shulman's K-tel Records: another of the new Songbird tracks: "Back to the Love", would in August 1979 become the final release of Winters' recording career.